 - Highest % of Workforce in STEM

-While the accolades are great, we wanted to show some of the people behind these numbers.
-Who are these smart techies?
-What do these successful women in STEM look like?
-We invited a few to join us at The Frontier for conversation, lunch, and a photoshoot.
-We ended up speaking to 17 brilliant women working in STEM fields about what it means to do their work in Research Triangle Park, what they’ve learned during the course of their careers, and what inspires them to keep pushing forward.
+While the accolades are great, we wanted to learn more about the people behind these numbers.
+Who makes up our STEM workforce?
+What do these successful women in the Triangle look like?
+Read on to hear from a few of these leaders — they’ve shared what it means to do their work in Research Triangle Park, what they’ve learned during the course of their careers, and what inspires them to keep pushing forward.

 On working in RTP